esraa38177/e-commarce-test/README.md

 ## Technologies Used

-- **Python 3.11**: Core programming language for backend development.
+Python 3.7: Core programming language for backend development.
-- **Django**: Backend framework for building the web application.
+Django: Backend framework for building the web application.
-- **HTML, CSS, JavaScript**: Frontend technologies for user interface and interactivity.
+HTML, CSS, JavaScript: Frontend technologies for user interface and interactivity.
+(Add other technologies, such as Bootstrap or jQuery, if used in your project.)

-## Getting Started
+Getting Started

 Clone this repository and navigate to the project directory: